buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     outside of the workdir (like creating the workdir itself).

 ``alwaysUseLatest``
-    if True, bypass the usual ``update to the last Change`` behavior, and always update to the latest changes instead.
+    if True, bypass the usual behavior of checking out the revision in the source stamp, and always update to the latest revision in the repository instead.

 ``retry``
     If set, this specifies a tuple of ``(delay, repeats)`` which means